aave/aip/content/aips/AIP-2.md

 - Implementation of the following strategy instead of burning:

   1. Remove the assets conversion to LEND and subsequent burning
-  2. The assetsare moved to the AAVE Reserve contract, under direct control of the AAVE governance (0x25f2226b597e8f9514b3f68f00f494cf4f286491)
+  2. The assets are moved to the AAVE Collector contract, under direct control of the AAVE governance (https://etherscan.io/address/0x464c71f6c2f760dda6093dcb91c24c39e5d6e18c)

 - The implementation will keep the current redistribution of the referral fees (20% of the total) to continue with the referral distribution as until now.